solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/CompoundGovernorBravo.md

 This serves as a mainnet example of FPS, where FPS is utilized to propose adjustments for the Compound Governor Bravo.
 No deployments are included in this example.
 Specifically, this example sets Comet's borrow and supply kink to 0.75 \* 1e18 through the Compound Configurator.

-The contract outlined below is located in the [mocks/](../../mocks/) folder.
+The contract outlined below is located in the [mocks folder](../../mocks/MockBravoProposal.sol).

 Let's examine each of the functions that are overridden: